It Starts With the Ingredients

 Why These Ingredients?
 Because They Matter.

 We don’t pick ingredients because they sound good on a label.
-We choose them because they do good—in the bowl, and beyond it.
+We choose them because they serve a purpose—in the bowl and beyond it.

-But it’s not just about having Omega-3s.
-It’s about having the right ratio.
+It’s not just about including Omega-3s—it’s about the ratio.

-Every single inclusion—every meat, organ, berry, and bone—is selected with intention.
+Every inclusion—every meat, organ, berry, and bone—is chosen with intention, guided by biology, sustainability, and thoughtful formulation.

 Whole Food Nutrients, Not Synthetic Add-Ins